 Garden flags are Canadian Flags, 18" wide x 9"" tall attached to a 3 foot dowel.
 Great for planting in your garden or pot.

 ALL Canadian Flags count toward this challenge - not just the ones purchased from us!
+Be sure to register ANY flag you have flying (anything from a paper flag, up to a 10' flag or larger)!
 Visit haltonhillschanada150.ca to register your flags!

 To learn more, and to sign up for our mailing list, visit our website.